-- St. Charles Borromeo Catholic School implements an effective internet filtering and reporting solution {Name Solution}, that monitors internet activity, and uses current technologies to detect inappropriate usage and block and/or filter visual depictions that are obscene, pornographic or in any way harmful to minors as defined in CIPA - The internet filtering solution is in place to control access by minors to inappropriate matter on the Internet and the World Wide Web and restrict access to materials that may be harmful to minors
+✓ The Catholic school implements an effective internet filtering and reporting solution, that monitors internet activity, and uses current technologies to detect inappropriate usage and block and/or filter visual depictions that are obscene, pornographic or in any way harmful to minors as defined in CIPA.

-- Policies and procedures are in place that covers category blocking, automated weekly reports on internet activity, and identification of emerging threats - School network is secure with {Name Solution} to prevent from unauthorized access, including "hacking" and other unlawful activities by minors online - Faculty provides internet safety instruction integrated in their curriculum or as part of a technology class that covers appropriate online behavior, including interacting with other individuals on social networking sites and in chat rooms and cyber bullying - Technology Responsible Use Policy and Internet Safety Plan will be published in the parent/student handbook and St. Charles Borromeo Catholic School will hold an informational meeting to address the policy.
+- ✓ The internet filtering solution is in place to control access by minors to inappropriate matter on the internet and the World Wide Web and restrict access to materials that may be harmful to minors. - ✓ Policies and procedures are in place that covers category blocking, automated weekly reports on internet activity, and identification of emerging threats. - ✓ School network is secure with a firewall to prevent from unauthorized access, including "hacking" and other unlawful activities by minors online. - ✓ Faculty provides internet safety instruction integrated in their curriculum or as part of a technology class that covers appropriate online behavior, including interacting with other individuals on social networking sites and in chat rooms and cyber bullying. - ✓ Technology Responsible Use Policy and Internet Safety Plan will be published in the parent/student handbook and the Catholic school will hold an informational meeting to address the policy.